 Screening healthy people for hepatitis B

-Doctors sometimes test certain healthy people for hepatitis B infection because the virus can damage the liver before causing signs and symptoms.
-Talk to your doctor about screening for hepatitis B infection if you:
+Health care providers sometimes test certain healthy people for hepatitis B infection because the virus can damage the liver before causing signs and symptoms.
+Talk to your provider about screening for hepatitis B infection if you: